Gargopedia

-Today, we’re going to look at some of the most exceptional and astounding gargoyles that I discovered during my work and research for my doctoral thesis.
-These are the wonderful, “secret” gargoyles in the north aisle of the cathedral in this beautiful town in the province of Soria (Spain).
+Today we are going to talk about the most exceptional and astounding gargoyles of the Cathedral of El Burgo de Osma (Spain).
+These are the wonderful, “secret” gargoyles in the north aisle of the cathedral in this beautiful town in the province of Soria.

 Although no documents remain, foundation of the early Romanesque cathedral is attributed to St. Peter of Osma, bishop of the diocese between 1101 and 1109.
 However, this early building was replaced in the 13th century by the Gothic cathedral, construction of which began in 1231, during the episcopate of Juan Díaz, chancellor of Ferdinand III of Castile.
 The west portal is considered a prime example of the transition from Romanesque to Gothic.

-Although this stunning cathedral has some gargoyles on the outside, unfortunately many of them have been seriously damaged by the passage of time.
+Although this stunning cathedral has gargoyles on the outside, unfortunately some of them have been seriously damaged by the passage of time.

-However, I never imagined what the interior of this cathedral held in store for me.
-There they were, shrouded in the silent shadows, a small vestige of the 12th century that I want to share with you.
-I say small because there are only four gargoyles, but what they lack in numbers they more than make up for in beauty and historic and artistic value.
+However, we never imagined what the interior of this cathedral held in store for us.
+There they were, shrouded in the silent shadows, a small vestige of the 12th century that we want to share with you.
+We say small because there are only four gargoyles, but what they lack in numbers they more than make up for in beauty and historic and artistic value.

 The first figure is a woman wearing a cloak, who has a very expressive face (pain, despair) and a wrinkled forehead.
 She is raising her left hand to her throat, in a gesture indicating difficulty breathing or torment —recall Rebold Benton’s interpretation of this gesture, relating it to a warning about the dangers of misusing everything that travels via the throat (food, drink, words), or to the story of Adam and Eve and the apple, and thus to original sin and the fall—.
 With her right hand, she is grabbing something that looks like a horn, located on the top of a head with a human face, a wrinkled forehead and an expressive mien.
 This might represent a sinner repenting her misdeeds; there is a very similar gargoyle at Bordeaux Cathedral.